Your safety is important to us.

 Family members and rides:

-- Contact information for your ride must be given at the time of your pre-operative call so that we can make notation of it prior to when you come in.
+- Contact information for your ride must be given at the time of your pre-operative call so that we can make notation of it prior to when patients come in.

 - NO family members or visitors will be allowed entry to the building unless they are accompanying a minor or a compromised adult.

-- These visitors will also need to be swab tested negative in order to enter the building.
+- Visitors will also need to be swab tested negative in order to enter the building.

 Face Coverings & Exposure

-As of Friday, April 17, Governor Cuomo issued an executive order that allows businesses to deny entry of people who are not wearing masks or face coverings.
-Therefore, all individuals out in public and entering our surgery center must arrive with a face covering or mask that is covering both their mouth and nose.
-If you are our patient or an employee, you will be given a surgical mask upon entry.
+All individuals entering the surgery center must arrive with a face covering or mask that is covering both their mouth and nose.
+If you are a patient or an employee, you will be given a surgical mask upon entry.